Ditectrev/DP-203/README.md

 - [ ] Add a pass-through query.
 - [ ] Add a temporal analytic function.
-- [x] Scale out the query by using PARTITION B.
+- [x] Scale out the query by using PARTITION BY.
 - [ ] Convert the query to a reference query.
 - [x] Increase the number of streaming units.